Generic Name: edrophonium (ED roe FOE nee um)

 Edrophonium is sometimes used to reverse the effects of certain medications used to prevent muscle contractions during surgical procedures.

-Edrophonium may also be used for other purposes not listed in this medication guide.
+Edrophonium may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about edrophonium?

-You should not receive this medication if you are allergic to edrophonium, or have a blockage in your intestines or obstructed urine flow.
+You should not receive edrophonium if you have a blockage in your intestines, or if you are unable to urinate.

 What should I discuss with my health care provider before receiving edrophonium?

-You should not receive this medication if you are allergic to edrophonium, or have certain conditions.
-Be sure your doctor knows if you have:
+You should not receive edrophonium if you are allergic to it, or if you have:

 a blockage in your intestines; or